 - 1 teaspoon apple cider vinegar

-Heat your oven to 350F.
-Spray a square baking dish with vegetable cooking spray.
+- Heat your oven to 350°F. Spray a 9×9 inch square baking dish with vegetable cooking spray.

-Combine the oats, almond meal, flax meal, baking powder, and sea salt in a bowl.
+- Combine the oats, almond meal, flax meal, baking powder, and sea salt in a bowl.
 Stir to combine.
 Scoot the ingredients to one side of the bowl.
-In the other half of the bowl combine the applesauce, agave nectar, almond butter, milk, and vanilla.
+In the other half of the bowl, combine the applesauce, agave nectar, almond butter, milk, vanilla, and vinegar.
 Stir to combine.
 Then stir the wet and dry ingredients together.
 Add a tablespoon or two of water if necessary.

 - Take 3/4 of that oats mixture and press evenly across the bottom of your prepared pan.
 Set the rest of the batter aside.